LavisCannon15/Drone-Swarm-App-and-Server/README.md

 2. In the app, open **Settings** to set the server address.
 3. Use **Manage Drones** to add drone endpoints.
 4. Tap **Connect** and start sending telemetry.

+## Log Management

+The in-app console writes logs to a rolling file stored in the application's documents directory.
+The latest 500 entries are retained, and older entries are pruned automatically.
+Use the share button on the **Console** screen to export the log file for debugging or support.

 ## Background Execution (Android)